 Food is a tricky topic.
-Especially, if you are trying to talk, explain and vouch by the benefits of traditional foods - it makes it even more complicated.
+Especially, if you are trying to talk, explain and vouch for the benefits of traditional foods - it makes it even more complicated.
 Even then let’s try.
-Now, let’s make a list of all those ingredients making a comeback on to our kitchen shelves – hand pounded rice, cold-pressed cooking oils, unpolished pulses and the list is endless but hey wait! where’s desi ghee?
+Now, let’s make a list of all those ingredients making a comeback on our kitchen shelves – hand pounded rice, cold-pressed cooking oils, unpolished pulses and the list is endless but hey wait!
+What's desi ghee?

 Also Read: 6 Secret Benefits Of Adding Ghee To Your Diet